witnet/witnet-solidity-bridge/README.md

 - Before posted, the blocks are proposed by members of the ABS.
 - When a block is proposed by 2/3 of the members of the ABS, it is posted and that epoch is set as finalized.
-- Each block when proposed is connected to block in the previous epoch.
-This way when a block is posted, in case the previous epochs were not finalized, the previous blocks are posted as well.
+- Each block when proposed is connected to a block in the previous epoch.
+This way, when a block is posted, in case the previous epochs were not finalized, the previous blocks are posted as well.

 - **proposeBlock**:
   - _description_: proposes a new block candidate to be considered be added to the block relay.